Troubleshooting a Mitsubishi That Won’t Start

 A problem preventing you from starting your Mitsubishi is that the vehicle does not recognize the key.

-This is a common problem on Mitsubishi vehicles, such as the newer Eclipse and Outlander smart key.
+This problem is common in Mitsubishi vehicles, such as the newer Eclipse and Outlander smart keys.

-The batteries in the key fob may die, leading to the car not recognizing the key.
-You can still start the car by inserting the key in the key slot or pressing START with the key’s tip.
+The batteries in the key fob may die, preventing the car from recognizing the key.
+You can still start the vehicle by inserting the key in the key slot or pressing START with the key’s tip.
 Replace the key fob battery as soon as possible.

 Mitsubishi vehicles with metal keys have an integrated transponder chip recognized by the car when the key is inserted in the ignition.
 These keys rarely fail.
-If these keys fail, the ignition will turn on, and you may even be able to crank the engine, but it will not start.
+If one of these keys goes bad, the ignition switch will still turn on, and you might even be able to crank up the engine.
+However, you won’t be able to start the car.

 Starter

-As obvious as it may seem, a faulty starter motor won’t be able to crank and start the engine.
-Depending on the failure mode, either the motor won’t turn over or a high-pitched sound will be heard when turning the key.
-A starter motor is an electro-mechanical component that can fail in several ways.
+As obvious as it may seem, a defective starter motor will not crank and start the engine.
+Depending on the failure, either the starter motor cannot rotate, or a high-pitched sound will be heard when turning the key.
+A starter motor is an electromechanical component that can fail in several ways.

 Electrical motors can stop working due to extensive mechanical wear: a mechanism that secures the starter motor to the flywheel can also fail.
 Sometimes, hammering a moderate hit to the starter motor can make it work again.
 However, replacing the starter is the only reliable solution.